A Somewhat Random Walk Through Nuclear and Particle Physics: Quantum Field Theory for Pedestrians

 In fact, regardless of whether or not we have a good approximation scheme at our disposal, the \emph{structure} of the results for physical processes (scattering, decays, etc.) is well understood.
 In general, we have something like

-where the ``kinematic factor'' is a frame-dependent factor that is usually obtained from Fermi's Golden rule, and is sometimes called the ``phase space factor.''
+where the ``kinematic factor'' is a frame-dependent factor that is usually obtained from Fermi's Golden rule,\footnote{Fermi's Golden rule relates transition rates to the square of the transition matrix element and the density of states.
+It is derived in standard introductory quantum mechanics textbooks.} and is sometimes called the ``phase space factor.''
 We also have the all important $\mathcal{M}$, which is a Lorentz-invariant matrix element between the ingoing and outgoing states.
 For example, let's suppose we're interested in a decay from particle $1$ with (four-) momentum $p_1$ into particles $1', 2', \dots N'$, each with (four-) momentum $p_{1'}, p_{2'}, \dots p_{N'}$.
 The decay rate for this process for a given set of momenta is

 where $E_n = \sqrt{\v{p}_n^2 + m_n^2}$.
 We can then find the decay rate by integrating over all of the outgoing momenta,

 So, assuming that we can look up the appropriate formula for the kinematic factor, the real question becomes how to calculate the matrix element $\mathcal{M}$, and this is where the approximations come in.
 One of the most widely used approximation schemes is that of \emph{perturbation theory}, which we can use if the interaction term is small.
 For example, in electrodynamics most interactions are proportional to $e^2$, where $e^2/4\pi = \alpha \approx 1/137$ is a small number, making perturbation theory valid in many cases.